mattdiamond/Recorderjs/README.md

     rec.start()

-**start** will initalize the audio stream and begin capturing audio when the stream is ready.
-Initilaizes the worker in this stage.
+**start** will initalize the worker and the audio stream and begin capturing audio ready.

     rec.stop()

 **stop** will cease capturing audio and disable the monitoring and mic input stream.
-Will requestData and then terminate the worker once the final data has been published.
+Will request the recorded data and then terminate the worker once the final data has been published.

 ---------